 2. Heat treatment

-Using a heating pad, soaking in a warm bath or hot jacuzzi, or using an electric blanket at night can help keep joints loose.
+Using a moist heating pad, soaking in a warm bath or hot tub, or using an electric blanket at night can help keep joints loose.

 3. Lose weight